This website requires JavaScript.

 Just like with NPS, you can use churn and retention patterns to understand when your volume may spike or dip.
 This way you’ll know to organize staffing accordingly.

 If you make a product change or build something that people have been asking for, this will boost retention.
-You’ll have more customers to support and you should forecast future staffing base on that growth.
+You’ll have more customers to support and you should forecast future staffing based on that growth.

 Go forth and prosper!

-Once you’ve calculated these metrics for your team, keep an eye on them as you move forward.
+Once you’ve built a forecast for your team, keep an eye on it as you move forward.
 This data serves as the heartbeat for your growth.
+When your numbers start to change, you will know how many agents or customer service tools you have to add to the mix.

-When your numbers start to change, you will know how to scale your team or snag new tooling.
 Not every support team is built the same way, and growth will look different for everyone.
 Pay attention to the support metrics that make the most sense for your team.
+This way, your team will be ready for whatever comes at it, even without a crystal ball.

 Written by